gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/adaptive-survey-engine.md

 status: draft
 ---

-Have you ever filled out a survey at the doctor's office and had to answer the same question multiple times?
-How about a survey where the answer should have been obvious based on your previous answers?
-A survey that was so long you just gave up halfway through?
+Have you ever filled out a intake form at the doctor's office and had to answer the same question multiple times?
+How about a survey question where the answer should have been obvious based on your previous answers?
+A questionnaire that was so long you just gave up halfway through?

 Let's develop an intelligent survey that adapts to your previous answers.
-It asks the most broad questions first and then only asks more specific questions if necessary.
+It asks the most broad questions first and then only asks more specific questions when relevant.

-As for what I mean by "predict everything" I'll get to that at the end!
+As for what I mean by "predict everything" I'll get to that in just a sec!

 ## Decision trees